vitabaks/postgresql_cluster/README.md

 This is simple scheme without load balancing `Used by default`

-To provide a single entry point (VIP) for databases access is used "vip-manager".
+To provide a single entry point (VIP) for database access is used "vip-manager".
+If the variable `cluster_vip` is specified (optional).

 [**vip-manager**](https://github.com/cybertec-postgresql/vip-manager) is a service that gets started on all cluster nodes and connects to the DCS.
 If the local node owns the leader-key, vip-manager starts the configured VIP.
 In case of a failover, vip-manager removes the VIP on the old leader and the corresponding service on the new leader starts it there. \
 Written in Go.
 Cybertec Schönig & Schönig GmbH https://www.cybertec-postgresql.com

+### [Type C] PostgreSQL High-Availability with Consul Service Discovery (DNS)

+This scheme is suitable for master-only access and for basic load balancing for reading across replicas.
+Consul [Service Discovery](https://developer.hashicorp.com/consul/docs/concepts/service-discovery) with [DNS resolving ](https://developer.hashicorp.com/consul/docs/discovery/dns) is used as a client access point to the database.

+Client access point (example):

+- `master.postgres-cluster.service.consul`
+- `replica.postgres-cluster.service.consul`

+Besides, it can be useful for a distributed cluster across different data centers.
+We can specify in advance which data center the database server is located in and then use this for applications running in the same data center.

+Example: `replica.postgres-cluster.service.dc1.consul`, `replica.postgres-cluster.service.dc2.consul`

+It requires the installation of a consul in client mode on each application server for service DNS resolution (or use [forward DNS](https://developer.hashicorp.com/consul/tutorials/networking/dns-forwarding?utm_source=docs) to the remote consul server instead of installing a local consul client).

 ---
 ## Compatibility